daidahao/Database-Principles-Notes/midterm.md

 ### `soundex()`

-Basically you retain the first lemer, drop vowels, lemers that sound like vowels (w = oo), h (ofen silent), then replace similarly sounding consonents by the same digit, before eliminating one of two successive idenAcal digits.
+Basically you retain the first lemer, drop vowels, lemers that sound like vowels (w = oo), h (ofen silent), then replace similarly sounding consonents by the same digit, before eliminating one of two successive identical digits.

 ![](midterm/soundex.png)